 The resident/fellow will observe serological and molecular testing done in this laboratory, and will have the opportunity to perform test procedures.
-Meetings with the Medical Director, Associate Medical Director, and/or the Technical Supervisor are encouraged in order to assist in correlating laboratory procedures with clinical considerations.
+Meetings with the Medical Directors and/or the Technical Supervisor are encouraged in order to assist in correlating laboratory procedures with clinical considerations.

 The length of this rotation is two weeks.
-Additional elective rotations are encouraged and can be arranged with the Medical Director and the Program Director.
+Additional elective rotations are encouraged and can be arranged with the Medical Directors and the Program Director.

 ACGME Core Competencies